jonathantes10/comp3005assignment3/README.md

 ('Jim', 'Beam', 'jim.beam@example.com', '2023-09-02');"

 Step 2:
-# using the code provided, run the main function.
+# using the code provided in submission, run the main function.

 Video for demonstration: https://youtu.be/0LDyVXZfwEE